Some Doctors Surprised By Decision To Treat Trump With Dexamethasone

 It was a decision that struck some doctors and COVID-19 specialists as surprising, given the fact that Dr. Sean Conley, the president's doctor, gave a fairly upbeat assessment of his patient's condition.
 Typically, only hospitalized COVID-19 patients in need of oxygen are given the drug.

 Dexamethasone is a steroid drug.
-"It relieves inflammation (swelling, heat, redness, and pain) and is used to treat certain forms of arthritis; skin, blood, kidney, eye, thyroid, and intestinal disorders (e.g., colitis); severe allergies; and asthma," according to the Medline Plus, a health information service of the National Library of Medicine.
+"It relieves inflammation (swelling, heat, redness and pain) and is used to treat certain forms of arthritis; skin, blood, kidney, eye, thyroid, and intestinal disorders (e.g., colitis); severe allergies; and asthma," according to Medline Plus, a health information service of the National Library of Medicine.
 Dexamethasone is also used to treat certain types of cancer.
 It's been approved by the Food and Drug Administration for decades.

-Earlier this year, a large study conducted in the U.K. showed that giving dexamethasone to COVID-19 patients hospitalized, and on a ventilator, reduced their risk of death by about 70%.
+Earlier this year, a large study conducted in the U.K. showed that giving dexamethasone to COVID-19 patients who were hospitalized and on a ventilator reduced their risk of death by about 70%.
 The reduction was smaller for hospitalized patients getting supplemental oxygen but not on a ventilator.
 The study showed no benefit for patients not needing oxygen.

-In explaining the decision to give the president dexamethasone, Conley said that he was concerned by the two occasions when tests indicated the president's lungs weren't providing sufficient oxygen to his bloodstream.
+In explaining the decision to give the president dexamethasone, Conley said he was concerned by the two occasions when tests indicated the president's lungs weren't providing sufficient oxygen to his bloodstream.
 "We debated the reasons for this and whether we'd even intervene," Conley said at a news briefing Sunday morning.
 "It was the determination of the team based predominantly on the timeline from the initial diagnosis that we initiate dexamethasone."

 Dexamethasone treatment has its downsides.
 It suppresses a patient's immune system.
 That means it could be harder for the president's immune system to fight off his viral infection.
 It also can cause psychiatric side effects, including delirium.